yqzoetan/yqzoetan.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Looking forward to sharing a new scheme for probabilistic computing.
+Looking forward to sharing our new scheme for probabilistic computing in MRS!